julenmendieta/SparseDataModelling/README.md

 ## Testing that the modelling works well
 Users can set as True the variable "runFastTest" in <ins>01_modellingParametersGridSearch.ipynb</ins> and <ins>03_modelling.ipynb</ins> to test in a short time that the code for the modelling is working well.

-## Using a cluster to run the modelling
-The most time consuming steps in this repository are the ones involving 01_inputData and 02_modelling.
-For this reason, some users might want to run them in a cluster, so that more resources can be allocated for the task.
-Hence, the code needed for these steps has been stored in the "codeScripts" folder as a set of scripts that can be executed in the terminal and submitted to a job queue.
-Users still need to modify some [parameters](#parameters-to-be-modified-in-the-notebooks) present at the beginning of the scripts.

-NOTE: For a matter of consistency, the code of the scripts in "codeScripts" is the same as the one found in the Notebooks (with minor differences).
-The only difference regards to the code referring to 02_chooseBestParameters.ipynb, which has been splited into two scripts (02a_chooseBestParameters.py and 02b_storeBestParameters.py) so that all the variables to be modified are easily found.

 ## Folder structure and content
 Note: Avoid using '_' in any folder inside or in the root of the location of this repository in your computer.